Uniformly S-pseudo-injective modules: - -pseudo-injective modules

+\begin{proof} Clearly, every semisimple ring is both a $QI$-ring and a $u$-$S$-semisimple ring.
+By \cite[the Corollary after Proposition 1]{B} and since every $QI$-ring is an $SSI$-ring, we have every commutative $QI$-ring is semisimple.

-\begin{example} Let $R$ be a ring and $S$ a multiplicative subset of $R$.
-First, clearly, every semisimple ring is both $QI$-ring and $u$-$S$-semisimple ring. \begin{enumerate} \item[(1)] Let $R$ be a $QI$-ring.
-Then every quasi-injective $R$-module is injective.
-Since every injective is $u$-$S$-injective by \cite[Corollary 4.4]{QK}, so every quasi-injective $R$-module is $u$-$S$-injective.
-Hence $R$ is a $Q u$-$S$-$I$-ring. \item[(3)] Let $R$ be a $u$-$S$-$Q u$-$S$-$I$-ring.
+Next, let $R$ be a $u$-$S$-semisimple ring.
+Then every $R$-module is $u$-$S$-injective by \cite[Theorem 3.5]{ZQ}.
+In particular, every $u$-$S$-quasi-injective $R$-module is $u$-$S$-injective.
+Thus $R$ is a $u$-$S$-$Q u$-$S$-$I$-ring.
+Then every $u$-$S$-quasi-injective $R$-module is $u$-$S$-injective.
+Since every quasi-injective is $u$-$S$-quasi-injective by \cite[Remark 3.2 (2)]{MM}, then every quasi-injective $R$-module is $u$-$S$-injective.
+Hence $R$ is a $Q u$-$S$-$I$-ring that is not a $QI$-ring.